Licensed Practical Nurse to Registered Nurse Bridge Program

 What’s the Job Outlook for Nurses?

-The employment of registered nurses is expected to grow by 6% from 2022 to 2032, faster than the average for all occupations.
+Employment of registered nurses is projected to grow 5 percent from 2024 to 2034, faster than the average for all occupations.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, June 2024, Registered Nurses
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Registered Nurses, at https://www.bls.gov/ooh/healthcare/registered-nurses.htm (visited May 11, 2026).

 69